-To achieve the objective of 20 million visitors per year by 2020, there is a requirement to increase the stock of hotel rooms and ensure a wide range of options of accommodation type is available.
-To help realise this, a number of steps have been taken to encourage investment in the hotel sector.
+To achieve our objective of reaching 20 million visitors per year by 2020, we need to increase the stock of hotel rooms and ensure a wide range of accommodation options is available.
+This has lead us to take a number of steps to encourage investment in the hotel sector.

-With one focus being to increase stock in the mid-market segment, on October 1st 2013, an incentive was announced to encourage speed of delivery and increase competitiveness in this category.
-Investors and developers of three and four-star hotels are being offered an incentive to waive the 10% municipality fee that is levied on the room rate for each night of occupancy for a specific time frame.
+One focus is to increase stock in the mid-market segment, so on 1 October 2013 an incentive was announced to encourage speed of delivery and increase competitiveness in this category.
+Investors and developers of three and four-star hotels were offered an incentive to waive the 10 per cent municipality fee that is levied on the room rate for each night of occupancy, for a specific time frame.

-For developers whereby construction commenced prior to 1 October 2013, a two-year waiver on the 10% municipality fee will be applicable, as of the first day of operation.
-For investors and developers who apply for a construction permit after the 1 October 2013, a four-year waiver will be applied as of the date construction commences, hence encouraging efficient completion to redeem this incentive.
+For developers that started construction prior to 1 October 2013, a two-year waiver on the 10 per cent municipality fee will be applicable, as of the first day of operation.
+For investors and developers who apply for a construction permit after the 1 October 2013, a four-year waiver will be applied from the date construction commences, to encourage efficient completion.

-Additional incentives and directives announced in January 2014 will further encourage speed of delivery, in addition to facilitating the increased supply of hotel rooms.
-These focus on reducing the construction approval process to two months; setting up a one-stop-shop for all sector approvals; standardizing all approvals through Dubai Municipality; and allocating government land to develop three and four-star hotels.
+Additional incentives and directives announced in January 2014 focus on reducing the construction approval process to two months; setting up a one-stop-shop for all sector approvals; standardising all approvals through Dubai Municipality; and allocating government land to develop three and four-star hotels.